Frozen Salmon In Air Fryer

 - Maple Syrup & Honey: A great way to add a splash of sweetness

 - Sauces: Try a different sauce for a new experience each time.
 My Keto Teriyaki sauce is savory and just a little sweet.
-For my paleo friends, my Paleo Teriyaki Sauce and Paleo Gochujang substitute are crazy delicious!
+For my paleo friends, my Paleo Gochujang substitute is crazy delicious!

 My frozen salmon air fryer recipe will give you perfect salmon every time, but what’s a meal without a side dish?
 Here are some excellent ideas to get you started.